October 5, 2021 – November 5, 2023

 A Spotlight Exhibit

 Texan Ara Bentley became a YouTube sensation after starting her channel, Bentley House Minis, to share progress on her miniature Addams Family mansion.
 After nearly 10 years, Bentley completed the 16-room mansion in 2020.
-The mini mansion will now be on view to the public in a special one-year spotlight exhibition at The Mini Time Machine Museum of Miniatures.
+The mini mansion will now be on view to the public in an extended spotlight exhibition at The Mini Time Machine Museum of Miniatures.

 The Addams Family Mini Mansion